canonical/kafka-operator/docs/reference/r-file-system-paths.md

 External storage is used for storing persistent raw data that is mounted at `/var/snap/charmed-kafka/common/var/lib/kafka/<storage-id>`, with `<storage-id>` being a progressive number.

-Multiple storage volumes can be used for providing both horizontal scalability and provide IO parallelization to enhance throughput.
+Multiple storage volumes can be used for providing both horizontal scalability and provide IO parallelisation to enhance throughput.

 ## ZooKeeper